Faculty & Staff

 External Webpage: http://works.bepress.com/mthereselysaught/

 In addition to consulting with health care systems on issues surrounding mission, theology, and ethics, her major research foci have included the anointing of the sick, genetics, gene therapy, human embryonic stem cell research and issues at the end-of-life.
 Her first co-edited book, Gathered for the Journey: Moral Theology in Catholic Perspective (Eerdmans 2007, co-editor David M. McCarthy), provides an introduction to Catholic moral theology.
 In 2008, the book received third place honors in 'Theology' from the Catholic Press Association.
 Her second book, On Moral Medicine: Theological Perspectives on Medical Ethics, 3rd edition (Eerdmans, 2012), is co-edited with Joseph Kotva.
-Her third book, Caritas in Communion: Theological Foundations of Catholic Health Care will be published in 2014 (Catholic Health Association).
+Her third book, Caritas in Communion: Theological Foundations of Catholic Health Care (Catholic Health Association, 2014) focuses on the questions of Catholic identity, the principle of moral cooperation, and for-profit health care.

 In addition to authoring almost 50 articles/book chapters and presenting over 100 invited lectures and conference papers, Dr. Lysaught has served as an advisor to the Catholic Health Association, on the Board of Directors of the Society of Christian Ethics, and the Editorial Board of the Journal of Catholic Moral Theology.
 From 1995–1998, she served as a member of the Recombinant DNA Advisory Committee (RAC) at the National Institutes of Health.
 She has served as a member of the advisory boards for the Program of Dialogue Between Science, Religion, and Ethics at the American Association for the Advancement of Science (AAAS); and from 2008–2011, she was a member of the U.S. Catholic-Episcopal Theological Consultation under the aegis of the USCCB.